DoviniJ/GxEprs/README.md

 Example 2:
 ```
 #Model 0: y = PRS_add + PRS_gxe + confounders + error and assume y is a binary trait.
-Note that the confounders are optional.
-Can use any number of confounders to adjust the phenotype upon user requirement.
+Note that the data columns in covariate file for confounders are optional.
+See 7. in "Input Files".

 a <- GWEIS_binary(plink_path, "mydata", "Bpd.txt", "Bcd.txt")
 add <- a[c("ID", "A1", "ADD_OR")]